-The Western Shore of Lake King William from Long Bay to Guelph River is within the Franklin Gordon Wild Rivers National Park.
+The Western Shore of Lake King William is within the Franklin Gordon Wild Rivers National Park.
 To protect the unique native fauna and flora these areas are restricted to the use of artificial lures and fly-fishing only.
 This applies only to shore based anglers.